dodona-edu/judge-prolog/README.md

 2. The functor name of a correct implementation (mostly of the form `dodonaevaluate:....`)
 3. The functor name of the student implementation
-4. A Boolean value indicating is cuts are allowed (does not work properly yet)
+4. A Boolean value indicating whether cuts are allowed (does not work properly yet)
 5. An inference limit
 6. A list of argument lists
    - Example for a one argument predicate : [[1],[2],[3]]